f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 *  Use **v.name**,  **v.memory** and **v.cpus** in the **config.vm.provider** section to change the VM default name and to assign the number of virtual CPU and memory
 * Read from the [Vagrant official doc](https://www.vagrantup.com/docs/vagrantfile/) the specifications of the vagrant file.

-One last thing: since we are using Virtual Box, which has its own GUI to control and configure the VM, after the first ``vagrant up`` we can control the VM also through the VBox GUI.
+**One last thing**: since we are using Virtual Box, which has its own GUI to control and configure the VM, after the first ``vagrant up`` we can control the VM also through the VBox GUI.

 ![The created VM available in VBox, our custom config are highlighted in red](https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/vagrant-vbox.png)

+In the screenshoot above you can see the created VM available in VBox, our custom config are highlighted in red.

-That's All, enjoy vagrant!
+That's all, enjoy vagrant!